Locations considered - UK offices

 The following are essential requirements for this role:

-- In depth knowledge of submarine NSRP, propulsion and ship systems and their operation
+- In depth knowledge of submarine ship and propulsion systems

 - Excellent oral and written communication skills and ability to influence effectively

 - Experience of working within multi-disciplinary technical teams

 The following are desirable for this role:

 - In depth knowledge and experience of NSRP systems and operations